gamemanual0/gm0/source/docs/software/finite-state-machines.rst

        }
    }

-This however, doesn’t actually have any benefits versus if the programmer had simply put each of the code’s segments into functions, and executed them in order.
+This however does not really have any benefits compared to if the programmer had simply put each of the code’s segments into functions, and executed them in order.
 In fact, often times, programmers will structure their code like this instead of splitting their code up into functions.
-The result is an autonomous that’s more difficult to debug, and ultimately harder to fix on the fly in competition or in a time crunch (aka a bad decision competitively).
+The result is an autonomous that’s more difficult to debug, and ultimately harder to fix on the fly during a competion or other time crunch.

-If you drew out the state transition diagram for each of the states, you’d basically notice for the autonomous above it’s very linear, and the state transitions are always because the section of the code finished:
+If one drew out the state transition diagram for each of the states, for the autonomus above it'd be very linear, and the state transitions always occur because the section of the code finished:

 .. graphviz::